huggingface/diffusers/docs/source/en/using-diffusers/unconditional_image_generation.md

 image.save("generated_image.png")
 ```

-You can also try experimenting with the `num_inference_steps` parameter, which controls the amount of denoising steps.
+You can also try experimenting with the `num_inference_steps` parameter, which controls the number of denoising steps.
 More denoising steps typically produce higher quality images, but it'll take longer to generate.
+Feel free to play around with this parameter to see how it affects the image quality.

 ```py
 image = generator(num_inference_steps=100).images[0]
 image
 ```

-Try out the Spaces below, and feel free to play around with the inference steps parameter to see how it affects the image quality!
+Try out the Space below to generate an image of a butterfly!

 <iframe
 	src="https://stevhliu-unconditional-image-generation.hf.space"